CurlyBracesAI/Website-G-rosie.curlybraces.ai/replit.md

 A Flask-based REST API that provides access to Rosie, a custom AI assistant powered by OpenAI's GPT models.
 The API accepts JSON input via POST requests and returns structured JSON responses.

 ## Purpose
-This project creates a simple, clean API endpoint for interacting with a custom AI assistant named Rosie.
-Rosie is configured with a specific persona to be helpful, friendly, and professional.
+This project creates an API and web interface for Rosie, an AI assistant built for real-world business automation.
+Rosie has a dry, efficient, and slightly sarcastic personality - impatient with ambiguity and corporate speak, but empathetic when it matters.

 ## Architecture